Waxcap grassland

-Waxcap grassland is short-sward, nutrient-poor grassland that supports a rich assemblage of larger fungi, particularly waxcaps (species of Hygrocybe and related genera), characteristic of such habitats.
-Waxcap grasslands occur principally in Europe, where they are declining as a result of agricultural practices.
-The fungal species are consequently of conservation concern and efforts have been made in the United Kingdom and elsewhere to protect both the grasslands and their characteristic fungi.
-Over 20 species of European waxcap grassland fungi are assessed as globally "vulnerable" or "endangered" on the IUCN Red List of threatened species.
+Waxcap grassland is a type of short-sward, nutrient-poor grassland that supports a diverse range of larger fungi, particularly waxcaps (species of Hygrocybe and related genera), which are characteristic of such habitats.
+Waxcap grasslands are principally found in Europe, where they are declining due to agricultural practices.
+Consequently, the fungal species are of conservation concern, and efforts have been made in the United Kingdom and elsewhere to protect both the grasslands and their characteristic fungi.
+Thirty European species of waxcap grassland fungi are currently assessed as globally "vulnerable" or "endangered" on the IUCN Red List of threatened species.

 Background

 The association of waxcaps with unimproved (nutrient-poor) grasslands was first noted in 1949 in the Netherlands, but current interest was stimulated by a series of papers published by Dutch mycologist Eef Arnolds in the 1980s.
-Arnolds not only confirmed the association of waxcaps with unimproved grasslands, but also noted the rapid decline in such habitats in the Netherlands.
+Arnolds not only confirmed the association of waxcaps with unimproved grasslands, but also noted the rapid decline of such habitats in the Netherlands.
 Similar studies were subsequently undertaken elsewhere in Europe, initially in Denmark and the United Kingdom.

 Definition and description

-Waxcap grasslands are characterized by being unimproved (unfertilized and nutrient-poor), short-sward (through grazing or mowing), moss-rich, and long-established (not recently sown).
-They occur in both upland and lowland areas and may be on acidic, neutral, or calcareous soil.
+Waxcap grasslands are characterised by being unimproved (unfertilised and nutrient-poor), with a short sward due to grazing or mowing.
+They are also moss-rich and long-established, not having been recently sown.
+They occur in both upland and lowland areas and may be found on acidic, neutral, or calcareous soil.
 They support a wide range of characteristic larger fungi, but may not be equally species-rich in plants.